jmyers7/jmyers7.github.io/_posts/geom-primer/2023-02-20-geom-primer3.md

 I fear that the reader may initially balk at the rather demanding and intimidating algebraic prerequisites (which certainly extend beyond the material in a typical undergraduate mathematics degree), but I would assure them that the algebraic material is no more difficult to learn and master than smooth manifold theory.

 <div id="vector">
 ## Vector fields
 </div>

-We begin by giving a definition of smooth vector fields that leverages the ambient euclidean space.
+We begin by giving a definition of smooth vector fields that leverages the ambient cartesian space.

 <div class="highlight-box">
 **Definition.** Let $M$ be a manifold embedded in $\bbr^s$.
 A *vector field* on $M$ is a function $X: M \to \bbr^s$ such that $X(p)\in T_p(M)$ for all $p\in M$.
 We shall say $X$ is a *smooth vector field* if the function $X$ is smooth.